Thoq-jar/Zephyr/README.md

 2) Enter this command: 'git clone https://github.com/Thoq-jar/Zephyr.git && cd Zephyr'
 3) Enter this command: 'chmod +x ./clean && chmod +x ./compose'
 4) Enter this command: './clean && ./compose'
-5) Now open your file explorer and go to the bottem of the left-hand side and find 'Linux' (you may need to scroll)
+5) Now open your file explorer go to the bottom of the left-hand side and find 'Linux' (you may need to scroll)
 6) Now open the directory and find your Ubuntu install (ex: Ubuntu, Ubuntu-20.04, Ubuntu-Preview)
-7) Navigate to a folder called 'Home' than inside that your username and finaly the folder called Zephyr
+7) Navigate to a folder called 'Home' then inside that your username and finally the folder called Zephyr
 8) Now inside the folder there should be a folder called Kotlin and inside that src and inside that Zephyer containing some images and a jarfile.
 9) Move it to your desktop and run the jar
 10) Enjoy!

-Note: If these steps dont work you can use a bytecode viewer like recaf to view the code or try this command: 'cd ~ && cd Zephyr && cd Kotlin && cd src && cd Zephyr && java -jar Zephyr.jar'
+Note: If these steps don't work you can use a bytecode viewer like recaf to view the code or try this command: 'cd ~ && cd Zephyr && cd Kotlin && cd src && cd Zephyr && java -jar Zephyr.jar'

 ------------------------------------------------------------------------------------------